mgoldstein/takepart/app/src/TakePart/DigitalData/README.md

                                 // internal Drupal path.

       pageName: "",             // The title of the page, this value should remain the same for the life of the page.
                                 // Values that are adjusted for marketing or SEO reasons should NOT be used.
+One
+                                // possible value is the title of the first revision of the page.

       destinationURL: "",       // The absolute URL of the page.
 This can be be set client side using document.location.